scja0711/Freight-Lane-Groups/README.md

 Situation & Task:  As a data science consultant at a third-party logistics startup,  I created an application that clarified an annual bidding process.
 The business submitted annual bids for a few thousand routes spanning hundreds of major US cities.

+Action
-Action:  My application identified groupings of 10-20 routes that could be priced on the same level in our pricing model.
+My application identified groupings of 10-20 routes that could be priced on the same level in our pricing model.
 On my own time, I pushed the model to cluster five-thousand routes using the OPTICS algorithm, and I added functionalities that allow you to visualize the primary arteries in your logistics network.

 The following application outputs improve the clarity and interpretability an annual bid process.